AfonsoVilalonga/TorKameleon/README.md

 #### network

+The addresses of the proxies are configured in the network file.
+The proxies should be added in the following format: ```IP-Encapsulation_method-Order_number```, where IP is the IP of the proxy, Encapsulation_method is the type of encapsulation to be used with this specific proxy (```s```, i.e. streaming, or ```t```, i.e. TLS), and Order_number is the number of the proxy in the network file (the first is 1, the second is 2, etc.).
+The window.signalling_server property of the WebRTC web application in initiator mode follows the same order in the array as in the network file.

 ### Deployment
 The deployment folder contains two folders, teh Coturn and the Setup folder.
 These folders are:
 *